, along with Hong Kong

 Terms and conditions apply.

-Freestyle Holidays' Grand Macau Experience costs $614 per person, twin share.
-Four nights in a Deluxe King Room at the five-star Grand Hyatt Macau, return ferry and shuttle service from Hong Kong Airport and breakfast each day are included.
+Freestyle Holidays' Ultimate Macau Experience costs $649 per person, twin share.
+Four nights at the five-star Grand Hyatt Macau, return ferry and shuttle service from Hong Kong Airport and breakfast each day are included.
+The offer is on sale until May 13, 2011, and valid for Monday to Friday stays until March 31, 2012.
+The first 20 bookings will receive a Macau City Tour and lunch.
+Book by May 13, 2011, and receive an upgrade to a Grand Suite King Room.
+Conditions apply.

 Sea Express jetfoil between Hong Kong and Macau costs $17 one way.